kathryn-deneroff/kathryn-deneroff.github.io/docs/index.md

 {% include image-gallery.html folder="/assets/2021-A" %}

-By May, Kathryn faced the stark reality of her cancer's return—a tough, albeit anticipated, hurdle.
-She underwent a second round of chemotherapy, radiation, and a rigorous surgery aimed at removing nodules from her lungs, shoulder, and hips in July.
+By April, Kathryn faced the stark reality of her cancer's return—a tough, albeit anticipated, hurdle.
+She underwent a second round of chemotherapy, radiation, and in July a rigorous surgery of her spine.
 Despite the exhausting mental and physical toll, Kathryn's resilience and zest for life shone brightly.
-Incredibly, by November, she was back to her sanctuary—the great outdoors—embracing life with open arms, hiking, and sharing her radiant smile with the world.
+She persevered and graduated from Northeastern University with a Master of Science in Energy System degree.
+By November, she was back to her sanctuary—the great outdoors—embracing life with open arms, hiking, and sharing her radiant smile with the world.

 {% include image-gallery.html folder="/assets/2021-B" %}